nus-cs2103-AY2324S1/tp/docs/2101UserGuide.md

 #### View Events of Member : `viewMember`

-If you want to view the events in which a particular member is enrolled, you can do so via the `viewMember` command.
+If you want to view the events in which a particular member is enrolled to, you can do so via the `viewMember` command.

 Here’s how you can use it:<br>
 `viewMember MEMBER_INDEX`